-There is a nice Service
+There is a nice Service in the CMSSW framework that allows

-the user to locally save the full dependency graph, in dot
+the user to locally save the full dependency graph, in dot format, of the

-has been attached.
+workflow to which the Service has been attached.
 Its activation is as easy as

 adding the following lines: